 firectl list models

-2. Look under Deployed Model Refs to see if a fireworks-owned deployment exists, e.g. accounts/fireworks/deployments/3c7a68b0
+and look under Deployed Model Refs to see if there exists a Fireworks-owned deployment (accounts/fireworks/deployments/{SOME_DEPLOYMENT_ID}) and Supports LoRA: true

-Tuning settings are specified when starting a fine-tuning job.
+Additional tuning settings are available when starting a fine-tuning job.
 All of the below settings are optional and will have reasonable defaults if not specified.
-For settings that affect tuning quality like epochs learning rate, we recommend using default settings and only changing hyperparameters if results are not as desired.
-All tuning options must be specified via command line flags as shown in the below example command with multiple flags.
+For settings that affect tuning quality like epochs and learning rate, we recommend using default settings and only changing hyperparameters if results are not as desired.
+All tuning options must be specified via command line flags as shown in the below example:

 firectl create sftj \